ggerganov/llama.cpp/README.md

   vulkaninfo
   ```

-  Alternatively your package manager might be able to provide the appropiate libraries.
+  Alternatively your package manager might be able to provide the appropriate libraries.
   For example for Ubuntu 22.04 you can install `libvulkan-dev` instead.
+  For Fedora 40, you can install `vulkan-devel`, `glslc` and `glslang` packages.

   Then, build llama.cpp using the cmake command below: